 Your regular contributions to the BPSP (via salary sacrifice).

 This is the amount you will receive in your salary each month.
 This figure has been reduced by the amount of NI Barclays is required to pay on cash payments and is net of your income tax and NI.

 The estimated pension amounts from Afterwork and the BPSP are based on a set of assumptions about the future, which may not be borne out in practice.
-If you choose to buy a lifetime annuity with your retirement savings, the actual pension you receive will depend on actual investment returns on the funds that you choose between now and retirement, and also on annuity rates at retirement.
+If you choose to buy a lifetime annuity with your retirement savings, the actual pension you receive will depend on actual investment returns on the funds that you choose between now and retirement, and on annuity rates at retirement.
 The pension figures shown in the calculator are not guaranteed and are for illustration purposes only.
 Before making any decision to leave Afterwork, you should consider consulting an impartial financial adviser.

 For employees based in Guernsey, Jersey or Isle of Man please note that the tax and National Insurance rates applied are UK specific.
-This means that the costs displayed and the pension illustration shown will not be correct in these jurisdictions.
+This means that the displayed costs and the pension illustration will not be correct in these jurisdictions.
 If you are subject to Scottish tax then your monthly costs may also differ from those shown.

 The assumptions used to estimate your pension benefits are consistent with the Statutory Money Purchase Illustration (SMPI) basis, which has been set by the Government.
 This basis is assumed to apply from now until the time of your retirement, and is summarised below:

 Inflation rate: 2.5% a year

 Your current salary is used as the starting value for the calculator, which is then increased each year by the assumed salary growth level of 2.5% in the calculation of both your Afterwork and BPSP estimated pension figures.
 It is assumed that salary increases are applied in April each year.